EvilMonke/lbannana-remake.github.io/README.md

    <h1>lbannana unblocked games</h1>
-   <p1>NOTICE some games are in different repositories so thats why some might not work.</p1>
+   <p>NOTICE some games are in different repositories so thats why some might not work.</p>
    i code ig
 im a beginner so i will learn css and add it when i fully understand it

    <h1>deploy options</h1>